Russian Blue kittens for sale in Austin, Texas - Archangel Silver cattery

 About the Russian Blue Breed

-Discover the Russian Blue
+Getting to Know the Russian Blue

 Est. 1860s

-From Russian Palaces to American Homes
+From a Northern Russian Port to American Homes

 Authoritative Sources: